Find Affordable College Courses

 Full Nursing at Concordia University, Chicago Report

-With a ranking of #9, University of St Francis did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
-University of Saint Francis is a small private not-for-profit school located in the large suburb of Joliet.
+University of St Francis ranked #9 on this year’s Best Nursing Bachelor’s Degree Schools in Illinois list.
+University of Saint Francis is a small private not-for-profit school located in the suburb of Joliet.

 The average amount in student loans that nursing majors at University of Saint Francis take out while working on their Bachelor's Degree is $30,617.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $332.